chopdgd/react-genomix/.github/PULL_REQUEST_TEMPLATE.md

 Please accept this PR that addresses the following issues:
 + *(replace with a link to GitHub issue)*

+Running Prettier is required!
+Once you finish making your changes, please run `yarn prettier <path to files>` before submitting your pull request!

 Testing Done:
 + Unittests are required, if you do not include new unit tests please specify why you think this is not required.
 We like to improve our coverage so a non existing test is even a better reason to include one.